lantr-io/cosmex/docs/WEBSOCKET_DEMO.md

-# WebSocket Demo: Alice Opens Channel and Creates Order
+# WebSocket Demo: Channel Lifecycle

 This demo demonstrates the COSMEX WebSocket server and client implementation, showing:
 1. Alice opening a channel with the exchange
 2. Alice creating a limit order
+3. Alice closing the channel and receiving payout

 ## Architecture